arthurjacom/arthurjacom/README.md

 #### Hi! :wave:

-I'm not using github for now, if you want to contac me, please use the links down below!
+I'm not using github for now, if you want to contact me, please use the links down below!

 ####  Reach me on